ariley215/Gallery-of-Horns/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

 <!-- lab 1 for 301 help from ChatGPT and inclass demo --># Gallery-of-Horns

+Number and name of feature: feature 1

+Estimate of time needed to complete: ~an hour

+Start time: 4:45

+Finish time: 6:05

+Actual time needed to complete: 1.5 hours

+Number and name of feature: feature 2

+Estimate of time needed to complete:

+Start time:

+Finish time:

+Actual time needed to complete: